hectorartoken/DigitalEconomy/Last Assigment Unit 3/README.md

 It is because data represents people (customers, employees, patients, etc), and that means that data management professional should recognize that there are tehical as well as legal reasosons to protect data.

+7. Do you consider that a career is necessary to be a data steward and why?

+Not necessarily, in fact the book mentions that the best data managers are not born, they are made, as long as they help you reduce data-related risks and get more value from your data. however, I believe that a career related to this field can give you an advantage.

+8. Why do you think there are almost no or no data governance vacancies in Mexico?

+Mainly because small and medium-sized companies are not used to using their data, i.e., they do not see it as an asset.
+In addition, some companies may ask someone from information technology because it is more common than someone from data governance.

 Jesús Catzín